ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 ## Before you begin
 {: #prereqs}

-This tutorial connects the secure private network enclosure created by tutorial XXXX to your data center.
+This tutorial connects the secure private enclosure in the [Secure Private Network on the {{site.data.keyword.Bluemix_notm}} IaaS platform](https://github.ibm.com/Bluemix/cloud-portfolio-solutions/issues/secure-enclosure.html) tutorial to your data center.
 That tutorial must be completed first.

 ## Document VPN configuration